johnnewcombe/telstar-viewdata-client/README.md

   character is found.
 * Separated graphics control character affects all following characters in the row until a Contiguous graphics control character is found.
+* Invalid escape codes e.g. ESC/0E or ESC/0F are treated the same as valid ones
+* in terms of displaying either a blank or a graphics hold.

 ## Graphics Hold Rules
 GH gets the Graphic char, note that a blank in graphics mode is a graphic char so a control that follows a blank has